dzungpv/mitsubishi2MQTT/README.md

  - Web interface for configuration, status and control, firmware upgrade
  - Homeassistant autodiscovery and control with MQTT
  - Control with MQTT
+ - Web server can be disable/enable after MQTT connected
  - Multilanguages, user can change in SETUP->UNIT or choose in initial setup

 ***